semacu/20180726_TrainMalta_Unix_R/README.md

 ### Exercise 1

 - Click on this [link](https://zenodo.org/record/1320750/files/patient-data-cleaned.csv?download=1) to download the example dataset that we will be using this morning.
 This is a small made-up dataset which is often used for training purposes and contains information about 100 lung cancer patients aged 42-44 from different states in the US.
+- The file `patient-data-cleaned.csv` is a comma-separated values (CSV) file, which can easily be opened using software like Excel
 - Open the command line and navigate to find the exact directory where you downloaded `patient-data-cleaned.csv` (*Hint:* use `cd` to check in your home directory or in directories such as `Desktop/` or `Downloads/`)
 - Now go to your home directory and create a new directory called `Unix_R`
 - Copy the downloaded file `patient-data-cleaned.csv` from its current location to your newly created `Unix_R` directory